 The US Bureau of Labor Statistics predicts that environmental engineers will experience growth that is faster than the average for all occupations while biomedical engineers will experience growth that is much faster.
 Civil, petroleum, and geological and mining engineering will grow as fast as the average and industrial engineering will grow more slowly than the average.

-Recently graduated engineers have higher average starting salaries than their counterparts with other degrees.
-These salaries vary by branch of engineering and level of education.
+Recently graduates have higher average starting salaries than their counterparts with degrees in other fields of study.
+Salaries vary by branch of engineering and level of education.

-Median annual earnings for several branches of engineering (U.S., 2009):
+Median annual earnings for several branches of engineering (US, 2012):

 Use the Salary Wizard at Salary.com to find out how much engineers currently earn in your city.

 - design, plan, and supervise the construction of buildings, highways, and transit systems;